ayush7662/Role-1--vibe-check/README.markdown

 3. Add the environment variables from `.env.local` in Vercel’s **Settings > Environment Variables**.
 4. Deploy the app.
 Vercel will handle the Next.js build and deployment automatically.

-## 🛤️ Roadmap

-- **Social Sharing**: Add one-click sharing to social media platforms.
-- **Leaderboards**: Introduce global and friend-based leaderboards for scored quizzes.
-- **Custom Themes**: Allow users to customize quiz UI with themes and colors.
-- **Multi-Language Support**: Support quizzes in multiple languages.
-- **Offline Mode**: Enable quiz-taking offline with sync on reconnection.

-## 🐛 Troubleshooting

-- **Quiz Generation Fails**: Verify your Google Gemini API key is valid and has sufficient quota.
-Check server logs for details.
-- **Authentication Issues**: Ensure Clerk keys are correct and the Clerk middleware is configured in `middleware.ts`.
-- **Database Errors**: Confirm all tables and RLS policies are set up in Supabase.
-Check for missing columns or constraints (e.g., `is_correct` in `options` should be nullable).
-- **Vibe Quiz Not Working**: Ensure the `option_interpretations` table is populated with `vibe_category` and `vibe_value`.
-Verify `/api/quiz/generate` inserts vibe data correctly.
-- **JSON Parsing Errors**: If the Gemini API returns markdown-wrapped JSON, ensure `generateQuiz` in `src/lib/gemini.ts` strips code blocks properly.

-For help, open a GitHub issue with detailed logs and steps to reproduce.

 ## 📜 License